-Poor blood glucose control

-Blood glucose control in a patient receiving oral antidiabetic treatment may be affected by any of the following: St. John's Wort (Hypericum perforatum) preparations (see section 4.5), fever, trauma, infection or surgical intervention.
+Poor blood glucose control: blood glucose control in a patient receiving antidiabetic treatment may be affected by any of the following: St. John's Wort (Hypericum perforatum) preparations, fever, trauma, infection or surgical intervention.
 In some cases, it may be necessary to administer insulin.

-The hypoglycaemic efficacy of any oral antidiabetic agent, including gliclazide, is attenuated over time in many patients: this may be due to progression in the severity of the diabetes, or to a reduced response to treatment.
+The hypoglycemic efficacy of any oral antidiabetic agent, including Gliclazide, is attenuated over time in many patients: this may be due to progression in the severity of the diabetes, or to a reduced response to treatment.
 This phenomenon is known as secondary failure which is distinct from primary failure, when an active substance is ineffective as first-line treatment.
 Adequate dose adjustment and dietary compliance should be considered before classifying the patient as secondary failure.

-Dysglycaemia
+Dysglycaemia:

-Disturbances in blood glucose, including hypoglycaemia ang hyperglycaemia have been reported, in diabetic patients receiving concomitant treatment with fluoroquinolones, especially in elderly patients.
-Indeed, carefull monitoring of blood glucose is recommended in all patients receiving at the same time gliclazide and a fluoroquinolone.
+Disturbances in blood glucose, including hypoglycaemia and hyperglycemia have been reported, in diabetic patients receiving concomitant treatment with fluoroquinolones, especially in elderly patients.
+Indeed, careful monitoring of blood glucose is recommended in all patients receiving at the same time Gliclazide 80 mg and a fluoroquinolone.

-Laboratory tests

-Measurement of glycated haemoglobin levels (or fasting venous plasma glucose) is recommended in assessing blood glucose control.
+Laboratory tests: Measurement of glycated haemoglobin levels (or fasting venous plasma glucose) is recommended in assessing blood glucose control.
 Blood glucose self-monitoring may also be useful.